deepakm14035/BurgerBuilder/README.md

-This project uses -
+This project uses -<br />
-CSS for good visuals and animations,
+CSS for good visuals and animations,<br />
-Redux to manage state data,
+Redux to manage state data, <br />
-Axios to communicate with Firebase and store all the orders placed, Hooks
+Axios to communicate with Firebase and store all the orders placed,<br />
+Hooks<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).